UBCSailbot/docs/docs/reference/sailing/index.md

-# sailing Section Overview
+# Sailing Knowledge Section Overview

-In order to write high-quality software for autonomous sailboats, it is extremely helpful to have some understanding of sailing.
-This section introduces important parts of a sailboat, explains the 4 types of turns, and discusses upwind and downwind sailing.
+In order to make high-quality contributions to Sailbot's Software teams, it is extremely helpful to have some understanding of sailing.
+This section introduces important parts of a sailboat, explains the 4 types of turns, discusses upwind and downwind sailing, and covers some other helpful knowledge.

 In this section, terms which are _**Bolded and Italicized**_ are the most important terms to know.
 Terms that are only _Italicized_ are other helpful sailing terms.